mrandypratt/js175/notes.md

 # Introduction to Networked Applications

+## Networked applications
+**Networked Applications** are:
+- Broadly defined as an application which uses a network connection to transfer data.
-**Networked Applications** are applications which provide a service to individual end-users so that different users accessing the application will receive data or content that is tailored specifically to them.
+- More narrowly defined as applications which provide a service to individual end-users so that different users accessing the application will receive data or content that is tailored specifically to them.

 In leiu of pre-defined logic or static pages, networked applications provide *dynamically* generated content.

 ## Static Content